 Ming Kwong holds a Masters degree in Piano Accompanying from Manhattan School of Music under the tutelage of Warren Jones, and a Masters degree in Vocal Performance from New England Conservatory.

 Assistant Conductor Carlos Tagle started his piano studies with Adela Barroso and composition with Irma Urteaga.
 He studied orchestral conduction in the Pontifical Catholic University of Buenos Aires under the guidance of Antonio Formaro.
 He later specialized in vocal studies in the Franz Liszt Conservatoire of the same city and studied vocal technique under the guidance of Luciana Serra in Lugano, Switzerland and Mirella Freni in Modena, Italy.
+He has furthered his studies in italian diction with Giovanna Gavanizza in Genova, Italy.

 Mr. Tagle furthered his studies in vocal repertoire with Richard Barker (Vocal coach at la Scala di Milano) and Vincenzo Taramelli (Vocal coach at Teatro Carlo Felice di Genoa).
 He has been assistant conductor to Benoit Renard since 2009, participating in both operatic and symphonic productions.